TuTAH1/SteamVR-OculusDash-Switcher/README.md

+# Important note
+I now completely rebuiding this app (all old functions will remain and the "core" of it is the same, that's why I don't creating a new repository marking THIS as obsolete), so the discription below is mostly outdated.
+I'll update it as soon as I push the release of 2.0

 # Why was it created?
 I have an Oculus HMD and if I launch Vivport, it always launches SteamVR, while most games runs without it.
 So, SteamVR just floating in the background, taking resources and focusing VR on itself (that causing issues in some games).
 If I just rename SteamVR folder, as other programs do, stupid Vivport refuses to launch games (even those many games that doesn't require SteamVR).
 That's why I did that – the programm, that creates a dummy SteamVR exes, replacing the real ones (reversible).
 So, after that, Viveport sees SteamVR exes and doesn't forbid to launch games, but it doesn't feeds SteamVR with PCs resources scince the dummy SteamVR exes can't be launched